BryceMarshall/CSC_412-512/Mental Model Categories.md

 ## Surrogates

-User’s mental model accurately imitates the system behavior but without reasons for why outputs are generated.
+[[User Models|User’s mental model]] accurately imitates the system behavior but without reasons for why outputs are generated.
 Surrogates are very difficult to construct and people may not ever construct surrogate mental models

 ## Metaphors